brian-h-wang/LDLS/README.md

 1. Install the Matterport Mask R-CNN implementation: See [here](https://github.com/matterport/Mask_RCNN).
 2. Install dependencies with `pip install -r`

-Additionally, we highly recommend installing the [Point Processing Toolkit](https://github.com/heremaps/pptk) for visualizing results:
+The [Point Processing Toolkit](https://github.com/heremaps/pptk) can also be useful for visualizing results:

 ``pip install pptk``